 The oil level for the front and tag axle wheel bearings must be maintained to the level marked in the cap.
-The oil level indicator, which is shown as a line, is part of the plastic lens and is located above the words MINIMUM OIL LEVEL.
-Wait at least 15 minutes before checking the oil level after the motorcoach has been driven to make sure the bearing oil has settled.
+A sight glass is provided for convenient verification of oil level.
+Oil level should be checked daily and must be maintained between the "ADD" and "FULL" level mark in the sight glass..
+Wait at least 15 minutes before checking the oil level after the vehicle has been driven to make sure the bearing oil has settled.
 Differential oil is used to lubricate the drive axle wheel bearings.
-Maintain the drive axle wheel bearing oil at the level indicated to ensure adequate lubrication.
+Maintain the differential oil at the level indicated to ensure adequate lubrication of drive axle wheel bearings.